jedisct1/libsodium-doc/secret-key_cryptography/encrypted-messages.md

 ## Additional data

-As described above, the compmutation of an authentication tag can include additional data.
+As described above, the computation of an authentication tag can include additional data.
 This is completely optional, and most applications don't need to include any.